-The general consensus is a collaborative works unit that manages the contract over two or three councils with NZTA involvement.
-This business unit will report to a combined Board consisting of Council Officers (CE's/GM's) inclusive of DoC who in turn report to their respective councils thus harnessing the economies of scale and creating value in the contract.
-The scale of the contract may include all transport functions to further increase the contract's value and allow for specialisation in functions such as ONRC reporting and Data Management.
+The collaborative approach would harness the economies of scale and create value in the contract.
+The scale of the contract may include all transport functions to further increase the contract's value and allow for specialisation in functions and data management.